 Most patients are able to eat and drink almost anything while in braces and have no problems.
-However, certain dietary habits are know to cause breakage of orthodontic appliances.
+However, certain dietary habits are known to cause breakage of orthodontic appliances.
 In order to finish your treatment on time, it is important to follow our simple instructions.

-We ask you as a patient, to be responsible for gently checking each part of your appliance everyday to ensure that it is properly attached to the teeth.
+We ask you as a patient to be responsible for gently checking each part of your appliance everyday to ensure that it is properly attached to the teeth.
 If something is loose, please call our office to notify us, even if you have an appointment in the near future.

-Foods To Avoid With Braces:
+Foods To Avoid with Braces:

 Hard, crunchy, and sticky foods are the most damaging.
 Some of these foods include: Taffy, Tootsie Rolls, Caramels, Suckers, Jolly Ranchers, Ice, Gum, Hard Candy.

 Some foods that are hard or crunchy should be sliced, or sectioned into small pieces.
 Some of these include: Raw Carrots, Raw Celery, Apples Corn on the Cob, Hard Shell Tacos, Chips, Beef Jerky.

 Habits such as biting on pens and pencils, chewing on straws or biting fingernails can also cause damage.

 Foods You CAN Eat with Braces:

 Breads — soft tortillas, pancakes, muffins without nuts

 Treats — ice cream without nuts, milkshakes, Jell-O, soft cake